fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/Week 1.md

 	In school, our main goal is often to practice by reinventing the wheel.
 This allows us to gain exposure to solving problems and gaining the same insights that countless others before us have.
 However, in real life, patterns help us to avoid reinventing the wheel for every problem.

 ## Alexander

+<iframe width="560" height="315" src="https://www.youtube.com/embed/98LdFA-_zfA?si=KSdd3Fxs_Mz0pu2U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+TimeStamps

+5:52 - WW2 and modern environments

+12:40 - The root: A continuous moral preoccupation with under what circumstances is the environment good.

+Does that moral component exist in our software?
+Patterns may make a program better, but it's not the same thing.
+Do we go far enough so that our program or the thing that's being created is morally profound?
+Actually has the capacity to play a more significant role in human life?
+Will it make human life better?
+Whether or not this is obtained is questionable, but it's the intent.
+This is what we should try to pursue.

+Does the pattern language produce a coherent environment?

+17:12 Patterns are a neat format, but can lack the other dimensions.
+The moral element, and the ability to create a coherent structure.

 ### The Alcove